google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 }
 </style>

-<p class="intro">The HTML audio and video elements enable you to load, decode and play media simply by providing a src URL:
+<p class="intro">The HTML audio and video elements enable you to load, decode and play media, simply by providing a src URL:
 </p>

 {% highlight html %}
 <video src='foo.webm'></video>
 {% endhighlight %}

 That works well in simple use cases, but for techniques such as [adaptive streaming](https://www.youtube.com/watch?v=Fm3Bagcf9Oo), the Media Source Extensions API (MSE) provides more control.
-MSE enables streams to be built from segments of audio or video.
+MSE enables streams to be built in JavaScript from segments of audio or video.

 You can try out MSE at [simpl.info/mse](https://simpl.info/mse):